Arthur "Art" Hasselbrink, Founder/President Emeritus (1926 ~ 2019)

 In addition Homefront America, Mamie also served on the Chapman University Alumni Board, Orange County Employer Advisory Council and is a former Rotarian.

-Awards & Recognitions: Angel Light Academy "Above & Beyond Award for Excellence; F&M Bank "California Strongest People You can Bank On" Service Above Self" Award; PBS Community Champions Award; Artillery Order of Molly Pitcher Award.
+Awards & Recognitions: Angel Light Academy "Above & Beyond Award for Excellence, F&M Bank "California Strongest People You can Bank On" Service Above Self" Award, PBS Community Champions Award, Artillery Order of Molly Pitcher Award, The President's Volunteer Service Award (Gold).